discrete-notes/discrete-notes.github.io/_posts/2020-09-15-patterns-story-2.md

 had an algorithm for the same class of graphs.
 She had arrived to this class by generalizing
-[interval graphs](https://en.wikipedia.org/wiki/Interval_graph) (in the same kind of perspetive as Mauricio and Christopher from the previous post).
+[interval graphs](https://en.wikipedia.org/wiki/Interval_graph) (in the same kind of perspective as Mauricio and Christopher from the previous post).

-I was quite depressed to discover that I had work all this weeks in vain, and José (Correa) told me somehting like: "it's actually good news: if people have already answered our questions, it means that we have good questions and that's the most important part."
+I was quite depressed to discover that I had work all this weeks in vain, and José (Correa) told me something like: "it's actually good news: if people have already answered our questions, it means that we have good questions and that's the most important part."...

 In the end, we could strengthen our results in various ways (more general rectangle configurations, faster algorithm, results about